meliodas113/unit-root/README.md

 ## Deployment

-The app is deployed on Vercel and can be accessed at [unit-converter-app.vercel.app](https://unit-converter-app.vercel.app) (example URL).
+The app is deployed on Vercel and can be accessed at [https://unit-root.vercel.app/](https://unit-root.vercel.app/).

 ## License